 - Check for virus and malware

 If you have some external devices plugged or installed on your PC, such as an external hard drive or a USB flash drive, disconnect them all (leave your mouse and keyboard connected), then restart your computer.

 If the error stops, plug your external devices back, only one at a time, then restart your PC.
-If you get the error again after a certain device, you have got the culprit already.
+When you insert a certain device and the error pops up again, you have got the culprit already.
 You can either replace this device completely from your PC or update its driver as instructed in Fix 2.

 One of the possible causes of SYSTEM_PTE_MISUSE blue screen error is the outdated or incompatible device drivers in your computer.
 So you should update your device drivers on your computer to fix it.

 There are two ways to update your device drivers: manually and automatically.